Many associate the term "start-up" solely with tech companies chasing unicorn status.

 The pros of accelerators are that they give structure and organisation to the development of your business.
 They often create a more straightforward pathway to receiving investment from VCs.
 Programs like the ones listed above are associated with high quality and thus when you enter the program you typically are perceived as a desirable young business.

 Keep in mind many of these accelerators are not all that they lived up to be and cannot support the business's growth.
-Accelerators are also known to buy into the business at a very cheap rate (you need to sell approx. 6-10% of the company to participate).
+Accelerators are also known to buy into the business at a very cheap rate (you need to sell approx. 6-10% of the company as the benchmark to participate).
 Accelerators are also extremely time-consuming so only recommended to if you believe that you need the structure and guidelines.

 Best for: